confluentinc/ccloud-sdk-go-v2/kafka-quotas/v1/docs/KafkaQuotasV1ClientQuotaUpdate.md

 `func (o *KafkaQuotasV1ClientQuotaUpdate) HasPrincipals() bool`

 HasPrincipals returns a boolean if a field has been set.

-### GetEnvironment

-`func (o *KafkaQuotasV1ClientQuotaUpdate) GetEnvironment() ObjectReference`

-GetEnvironment returns the Environment field if non-nil, zero value otherwise.

-### GetEnvironmentOk

-`func (o *KafkaQuotasV1ClientQuotaUpdate) GetEnvironmentOk() (*ObjectReference, bool)`

-GetEnvironmentOk returns a tuple with the Environment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEnvironment

-`func (o *KafkaQuotasV1ClientQuotaUpdate) SetEnvironment(v ObjectReference)`

-SetEnvironment sets Environment field to given value.

-### HasEnvironment

-`func (o *KafkaQuotasV1ClientQuotaUpdate) HasEnvironment() bool`

-HasEnvironment returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)